 \section{Abstract}

-This paper proposes a novel approach to design analog electronic circuits that implement Model Predictive Control (MPC) policies for plants described by affine models.
-The combination of state-of-the-art approaches to define reduced-complexity Explicit MPC (EMPC) is employed to realize an analog circuit characterized by a limited amount of low-latency and commercially available components.
-The practical feasibility and effectiveness of the proposed approach are demonstrated through its application in the design of an advanced controller for DC-DC Buck converters.
-We formally analyze the stability of the obtained system and conduct extensive numerical simulations to demonstrate that it is capable of achieving outstanding load disturbance rejection performance, outclassing standard approaches.
+This paper proposes a novel approach to design analog electronic circuits that implement Model Predictive Control (MPC) policies for dynamical systems described by affine models.
+Effective approaches to define a reduced-complexity Explicit MPC form are combined and applied to realize an analog circuit comprising a limited set of low-latency, commercially available components.
+The practical feasibility and effectiveness of the proposed approach are demonstrated through its application in the design of a novel MPC-based controller for DC-DC Buck converters.
+We formally analyze the stability of the resulting system and conduct extensive numerical simulations to demonstrate the control system's performance in rejecting line and load disturbances.